Skip to main content

 A woman wearing a loose-nit woollen sweater and half-cut pants sits on the steps of a portable sauna built on a trailer.

-The scent of sea salt and wood smoke mingle in the brisk morning air at Randalls Bay, a serene southern Tasmanian community that plays host to Elsewhere Sauna each week.
-The bespoke mobile sauna travels to different beaches, allowing guests to move between the heat of the wood-fired sauna – a balmy 80–90°C – and the “cool respite” of the ocean.
+The scent of sea salt and wood smoke mingle in the brisk morning air at Drip Beach, a secluded bay near Cygnet in southern Tasmania that plays host to Elsewhere Sauna each weekend.
+The bespoke mobile sauna allows guests to move between the heat of the wood-fired sauna – a balmy 80–90°C – and the “cool respite” of the ocean.

 Tasmania’s crisp climate lends itself perfectly to sauna, particularly during the Off Season.
 The Finnish tradition has made its way to the tiny island and de Carvalho believes a movement is growing.